StarRocks/starrocks/docs/en/administration/Query_planning.md

 ### Join hint

-For multi-table join queries, the optimizer usually selects the optimal join execution method.
-In special cases, you can use a join hint to explicitly suggest the join execution method to the optimizer or disable Join Reorder.
-Currently, a join hint supports suggesting Shuffle Join, Broadcast Join, Bucket Shuffle Join, or Colocate Join as a join execution method.
-When a join hint is used, the optimizer does not perform Join Reorder.
+For multi-table Join queries, the optimizer usually selects the optimal Join execution method.
+In special cases, you can use a Join hint to explicitly suggest the Join execution method to the optimizer or disable Join Reorder.
+Currently, a Join hint supports suggesting Shuffle Join, Broadcast Join, Bucket Shuffle Join, or Colocate Join as a Join execution method.
+When a Join hint is used, the optimizer does not perform Join Reorder.
 So you need to select the smaller table as the right table.
-Additionally, when suggesting [Colocate Join](../using_starrocks/Colocate_join.md) or Bucket Shuffle Join as the join execution method, make sure that the data distribution of the joined table meets the requirements of these join execution methods.
-Otherwise, the suggested join execution method cannot take effect.
+Additionally, when suggesting [Colocate Join](../using_starrocks/Colocate_join.md) or Bucket Shuffle Join as the Join execution method, make sure that the data distribution of the joined table meets the requirements of these Join execution methods.
+Otherwise, the suggested Join execution method cannot take effect.

 #### Syntax